prcrstntr/powerwasher/README.md

 **Python**

 *Both python files need to be edited with reddit account info.*
-* userfinder.py - Finds users on the front page that have too much karma per year.
+* userfinder.py - Finds users on popular subreddits that have too much karma per year.
 Saves to powerusers.txt Currently runs really slow.
 * userIgnorer.py - Ignores user in powerusers.txt.
 Takes a few minutes to run.

 **Text Files**